Electric Vehicle Charging

 There are several other charging models which present significant opportunities for innovation.
 These models may be differentiated by the location of EV charging infrastructure (‘EV charge points’) on-street, at destinations (for example, at a supermarket, carpark or workplace) and en-route (for example, a service station or dedicated charging points along a highway).
 They may also be differentiated by the method and model of payment (for example, mobile apps, credit cards or dedicated cards, as well as subscription services, pay-as-you-go services or bundled offers).

 The regulation of the operation of EV charging infrastructure and the supply of energy using public charge points are captured under the national energy frameworks governed by the National Electricity Law (NEL) and National Electricity Rules (NER), and the National Energy Retail Law (NERL) and the National Energy Retail Rules (NERR).
-Given these frameworks are technology-neutral, electric vehicles are largely considered as another form of demand and another category of generation.
+Given these frameworks are technology-neutral, EVs are largely considered as another form of demand and another category of generation.
 The applicable national regulatory arrangements include those related to metering, connections to the network and sale of electricity to customers (among others).
 Where EV charging infrastructure is located at residential or business premises, and the EV charging service provider is supplying electricity to the occupier of the premises, the sale of electricity may be regulated by the NERL and NERR.
-However, the scope of the National Energy Customer Framework (NERL & NERR) is limited to the sale of energy (electricity & gas) to persons for premises.
+However, the scope of the National Energy Customer Framework (NERL & NERR) is limited to the sale of energy (electricity and gas) to persons for premises.
 As a result, it is doubtful the sale of electricity from EV charging infrastructure located at a petrol station or shopping centre car park will be regulated by the NERL and NERR.

-In addition to the national energy frameworks, jurisdictional regulatory requirements may also apply.
+In addition to the national energy laws, jurisdictional regulatory requirements may also apply.
 Under some state and territory retail electricity licensing requirements, a licence or exemption is required for EV charging services (this is discussed in the section below on authorisation, licensing and registration requirements).

 A network licence, authorisation or exemption for the operation of the EV charging infrastructure may also be required.